 most park models a full 12 foot wide.

-The most common trailer in the parks are the standard 12 foot width and are designed to
+The most common park model are the standard 12 foot width and are designed to

 appear more like a permanent